Uncharted Waters: Selling a New Product Robustly: Introduction

-When search costs are low, the price threshold for effective search deterrence is also low, making deterrence policies unprofitable.
-In this case, the optimal information provision policy spreads product impressions uniformly, providing effective hedging while allowing for the seller to charge a higher price and thus capturing more surplus.
-The provided information is noisy: the buyer's impression is likely neither strongly favorable nor clearly unfavorable.
+When search costs are low, inspecting the outside option is relatively attractive, so creating safe demand after favorable impressions would require the seller to set too low a price.
+The seller instead charges a higher price and relies on the hedging role of information: the optimal information spreads product impressions continuously and evenly, stabilizing demand across possible outside-option distributions.
+The information provided is noisy: the buyer's impression is typically neither strongly favorable nor clearly unfavorable.

-As the search cost increases, however, the price threshold rises, allowing the seller to charge more while using a deterrence policy effectively.
-When the search cost is sufficiently high, providing full information---revealing whether the match value is high or low---becomes optimal.
-The buyer buys without search if the match value is high and otherwise never buys.
-Intuitively, by informing the buyer of the exact match value, the seller identifies those who find the new product's innovative features especially appealing and ensures that they buy without search.
-This strategy helps the seller secure sizable demand while charging a higher price.

-For intermediate search costs, an information provision policy that combines the two extremes can be optimal.
-It sometimes reveals that the match value is high; otherwise, it disperses beliefs evenly through noisy signals.
-This policy is optimal when the prior probability of a high match value is sufficiently large relative to the mean of the outside option distribution, indicating strong market confidence in the seller's new product.
-In such scenarios, the buyer's expected payoff from purchasing the seller's product often exceeds the realized outside option value.
-The seller thus benefits from encouraging the buyer to revisit the product if she chooses to search.